7 HubPages Personalities You May Recognize

 You know this Hubber?

 Don't tell me.
-I'll bet you've probably out-stretched your hubbing-hand, offering a mutual friendship by following with a witty comment on their recent hub, and then topping it off with some flattering fan mail praise.
+I'll bet you've probably out-stretched your hubbing-hand, offering a mutual friendship by following with a witty comment on a most recent hub, and then topping it off with some flattering fan mail praise.

 Scratching your head, you wonder to yourself.